winterinna/curriculum_vitae/README.md

 Hello,
 my name is Inna Dmiterko.
 Here I would like to introduce myself briefly.

 I came to Germany a few years ago.
-Since then, I have successfully completed the University of Hamburg in the field of social economics with a focus on marketing and gained professional experience at several large companies in Munich.
+Since then, I have successfully completed the University of Hamburg in the field of social economics with a focus on marketing (B.A.) and gained professional experience at several large companies in Munich.
 These include BMW, Amazon, Spinmaster and Siemens IoT.

 As I am very interested in markets, people, data, figures and their interpretation, I recently discovered the exciting field of *Data Analysis & Data Science* for myself and I want to develop further in this direction.